 When Nick was sick we had him sleep in his portable swing or his Fisher-Price Newborn Rock ‘n Play Sleeper in our bedroom.
 While it goes against what The AAP recommends there are pediatricians that feel swing sleeping is safe.
 In fact in The Happiest Baby Guide to Great Sleep by Dr. Harvey Karp talks about how in favor he is of using swings as a sleep aid.
 From birth Nick never slept in anything but his swing, so I never thought much of putting him back in one when he got sick.

 Nick was the textbook baby of the philosophy behind The Happiest Baby on the Block , also written by Dr. Karp.
 One of the steps to help a baby sleep is to swing, and Nick needed that.
 I will say that in 2013 (the year that my copy of The Happiest Baby Guide to Great Sleep was published) it states that there were no records anywhere of a child that had died from choking (as has happened with car seats) while sleeping safely in a fully reclined swing.

-No matter what way you choose to let your baby sleep a good amount of sleep is always important when it comes to fighting colds.
+No matter where you choose to put your baby down to sleep a good amount of sleep is always important when it comes to fighting colds.
 You should do what you can to safely help your sick baby sleep.
-It’s always a good idea though to talk to your child’s pediatrician to decide what is best and safest sleeping location when caring for a sick baby.
+It’s always a good idea though to talk to your child’s pediatrician to decide what is the best and safest sleeping location when caring for a sick baby.